-Mohamed Mohamed is a writer of poetry, community activist and blogger.
+Mohamed Mohamed is a writer of poetry and community activist.

 Mohamed Mohamed has been writing poetry since the age of 12, entering a variety of children’s competitions.
 Combined with his love for performing arts, Mohamed began performing his poetry at a later age of 18 with a local youth group, inviting him to perform his first spoken word piece, Dear Mum.
 After a year of writing, Mohamed mustered up the courage to return to spoken word, a nervous 19 year old, performing at events and appearing in youth films.
 Mohamed continued writing and performing poetry at the University of Exeter.
 Whilst studying a BSc Exercise and Sports Sciences, Mohamed regularly organised and hosted poetry events on campus and was a member of the Exeter Creative Writing Society (2010-2012).

 Media & Activism

 Mohamed’s poetry, work with young people has lead him to feature on a variety of media and news outlets such as Sky News, London Live TV, British Muslim TV, BBC London and BBC Radio Devon, discussing current affairs, issues surrounding [Muslim] Youth in London and young people’s engagement with politics.
 A 2014 Exeter University Student Leader of the Year, Mohamed is an Alumnus of the Young Muslim Leadership Programme (2013) at the Oxford Centre for Islamic Studies and a US Embassy of London delegate for Young Muslim Leaders Exchange Programme (2015).
 Mohamed was one of the Youth Leaders for the independent Citizens UK Commission on Islam, Participation & Public Life Youth Leadership Group.

 Now and Beyond